gcanti/tcomb/README.md

         y: Num
     });

-Methods are defined as usual
+    // methods are defined as usual
     Point.prototype.toString = function () {
         return '(' + this.x + ', ' + this.y + ')';
     };